-- 1.2.7 "Herein" shall refer to all documents issued pursuant to the noted RFP, including the RFP documents and the attachments. - 1.2.8 "HUD" is the United States Department of Housing and Urban Development.
-HUD is the Federal agency that the Agency receives some funding from; however, pertaining to this RFP, correspondences, including proposal submittals, received from each proposer must exhaust all provisions contained herein prior to contacting HUD (i.e., in the case of a protest). - 1.2.9 "Offer" is the proposal submittal referred to within the following Section 1.2.14 that the proposer delivers to the Agency in response to the RFP. - 1.2.10 "Offeror" or "Offerors" is the proposer or the proposers. - 1.2.11 "Parties" When "the parties," "both parties," or "either party" is stated within the RFP documents or the contract, such refers to the Agency and the successful proposer(s). - 1.2.12 "Proposal" and/or "Proposal Submittal" is the "hard copy" document that the proposer is required to, as detailed within the RFP document, deliver to the Agency. - 1.2.13 "Protestant" is a prospective proposer or proposer who feels that he/she has been treated inequitably by the Agency and wishes the Agency to correct the inequitable condition or situation.
-To be eligible to file a protest with the Agency pertaining to an RFP or contract, the protestant must have been involved in the RFP process in some manner as a prospective proposer (i.e., registered and received the RFP documents). - 1.2.14 "Prospective Proposer" or "Proposer" A prospective proposer is a firm or individual who has been notified of the RFP solicitation and/or who has requested and/or received the RFP documents and is considering responding with a proposal; a proposer is a firm or individual who has submitted a proposal in response to the RFP.
-All terms and conditions shall apply equally to all prospective proposers as well as proposers, though prospective proposers may not, after the deadline set for receiving proposals, receive further notices pertaining to that RFP-meaning, certain notices (such as the Notice of Results of Evaluation) are typically only delivered to proposers and not to all prospective proposers. - 1.2.15 "Request for Proposals" (RFP) is the competitive proposal process allowed by HUD, especially as defined within Chapter 7 of HUD Procurement Handbook 7460.8 REV 2.

-- 1.2.16 "RFP Document(s)" Whether stated in the singular or the plural, such refers to the body of documents, including attachments and the information posted on the eProcurement Marketplace that the Agency makes available to all prospective proposers and wherein is detailed the Agency's requirements. - 1.2.17 "Solicitation" or "Competitive Solicitation" is the RFP process detailed herein.
+- 1.2.13 "Protestant" is a prospective or actual proposer who feels that he/she has been treated inequitably by the Agency and wishes the Agency to correct the inequitable condition or situation.
+To be eligible to file a protest with the Agency pertaining to an RFP or contract, the protestant must have been involved in the RFP process in some manner as a prospective proposer (i.e. registered and received the RFP documents). - 1.2.14 "Prospective Proposer" or "Proposer" A prospective proposer is a firm or individual who has been notified of the RFP solicitation and/or who has requested and/or received the RFP documents and is considering responding with a proposal; a proposer is a firm or individual who has submitted a proposal in response to the RFP.
+All terms and conditions shall apply equally to all prospective and/or actual proposers, though prospective proposers may not, after the deadline set for receiving proposals, receive further notices pertaining to that RFP-meaning, certain notices (such as the Notice of Results of Evaluation) are typically only delivered to actual proposers and not to all prospective proposers. - 1.2.15 "Request for Proposals" (RFP) is the competitive proposal process allowed by HUD, especially as defined within Chapter 7 of HUD Procurement Handbook 7460.8 REV 2. - 1.2.16 "RFP Document(s)" Whether stated in the singular or the plural, such refers to the body of documents, including attachments and the information posted on the ha.economicengine.com eProcurement Marketplace, that the Agency makes available to all prospective proposers wherein is detailed the Agency's requirements. - 1.2.17 "Solicitation" or "Competitive Solicitation" is the RFP process detailed herein.

-2.0 CONDITIONS TO PROPOSE.
+2.0 CONDITIONS TO PROPOSAL.